-We are entering the seasons of the dreaded common cold and the flu and although some of you may try to avoid those with a flu shot and using an entire bottle of Purell a day, there’s a great way to treat these ailments.
+You might think that the flu season is over because its peak month is almost over, but don’t count yourself lucky just yet… Although some of you may try to avoid getting sick with the help of a flu shot and using an entire bottle of Purell a day, there’s a great way to treat these ailments.

 Here is a brief chart comparing cold versus heat symptoms that everyone groups into as the “common cold.”

 |Fever||No fever, may have a slight fever with more chills||Yes|